MiDataInt/mdi-apps-framework/docs/overview.md

 which provides support code for the development of
 MDI R Shiny apps.
-It describes the functions and structures defined by the framework that you can draw on to create robust apps more quickly.
+It describes the functions and structures defined by the framework that you can draw on to create robust apps more quickly, plus information for configuring an MDI web server installation.

 ### Other important references